atteo/xml-combiner/README.md

 Local keys
 ----------
-Another option to specify the keys is within the XML document itself.
+Another option to specify the keys is within the XML document itself using 'combine.keys' attribute.
 For instance combining

 ```xml